steveseguin/websocket_server/README.md

 ```
 sudo nodejs vdoninja.js // port 443 needs to be open.
 THIS STARTS THE SERVER
 ```
-Whether you use the optimized version or not, if using this with a self-hosted version of VDO.Ninja, you'll need to update the index.html of your VDO.Ninja installation with the connection details.
+Whether you use the optimized version or not, if using this with a self-hosted version of VDO.Ninja, you'll need to update the `index.html` of your VDO.Ninja installation with the WSS connection details.

 Specially, you'll need to enable the `customWSS` mode and set the wss server address to whatever you setup, such as with:
 ```